This is a headline, the Smoking GUN website, Clintonite stabs Obama supporter.

 What other facts about Obama are we not going to be allowed to talk about?

-She said, We're trying to toughen you up.
+She said, we're trying to toughen you up.

 Well, it hasn't worked.

-Can't use the name Hussein, can't call him a liberal.
+Can't call him a liberal.

 We don't want him tearing into us.